-The following child and adolescent psychiatrists are full-time faculty of the Department of Child and Adolescent Psychiatry at Lurie Children's and the Department of Psychiatry and Behavioral Sciences at Northwestern University Feinberg School of Medicine:
+The following child and adolescent psychiatrists are full-time faculty of the Pritzker Department of Psychiatry and Behavioral Health at Lurie Children's and the Department of Psychiatry and Behavioral Sciences at Northwestern University Feinberg School of Medicine:

 John T. Walkup, MD, joined us on October 2nd, 2017 as the Ann & Robert H. Lurie Children's Hospital of Chicago Department Head of Child and Adolescent Psychiatry and Director of the Division of Child and Adolescent Psychiatry, in the Department of Psychiatry and Behavioral Sciences at Northwestern University Feinberg School of Medicine.